dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 });
 ```

-5、Custom matchers: Let's see how we can define custom matchers in Jasmine:
+5 Custom matchers: Let's see how we can define custom matchers in Jasmine:

 ```js
 beforeEach(function(){